 Range and Habitat: Garter snakes are common throughout the Southeast and most of North America and are found in a wide variety of habitats, including meadows, marshes, woodlands, and hillsides.
 They tend to prefer moist, grassy environments and are often found near water, such as the edges of ponds, lakes, ditches, and streams.
 However, they are not always found near permanent water sources and may sometimes travel long distances from any water, They are common among the most commonly-encountered snakes in suburban areas, provided there is some cover (debris, boards, vegetation, logs, or rocks).

 Habits: Garter snakes may be active by day or night and are often found under boards or other debris.
 They are viviparous (give birth to live young) and sometimes have more than 50 babies.
 Common garter snakes feed on worms, slugs, frogs, toads, salamanders, fish and tadpoles.
 They may be active throughout the year, including warm winter days.

-Conservation Status: Garter snakes are common and not protected in the southern states.
+Conservation Status: Garter snakes are common in our region and are

 King, Richard B. Mendelian inheritance of melanism in the garter snake Thamnophis sirtalis.
 Herpetologica 59 (4).
 2003.

 Account Author: Amelia Gleaton, University of Georgia – edited by J.D.
 Willson

 Note black marks on lip scales